OpenSourceOV/image-processing-instructions/instructions.md

     Applying a thresholding algorithm reduces selection bias because the selection of pixels is based on probabilty distributions rather than a visual estimation of the most appropriate range of pixels to select.

-    To do this chooose the 'Convert to mask' tool.
+    To do this choose the 'Convert to mask' tool.
 This will convert the image to a binary image where pixels are either 0 (black) or 255 (white).

     ![](./imagesv2/11.png)